PlatinumSrc/platinumsrc.github.io/docs/formats/p3m/index.md

 | `float[0...][3]` | -- | Rotation keyframes
 | `float[0...][3]` | -- | Scale keyframes

+{:.note}
-> Note:
+> **Note:**
+> In Blender, a keyframe's interpolation type is used to transition from that keyframe to the next.
-> A keyframe's interpolation mode is used to interpolate from the previous keyframe.
+> In P3M, a keyframe's interpolation mode is used to transition from the previous keyframe to that keyframe.
+> The P3M exporter will start with the interpolation mode from the last keyframe before the start of the action.
+> If there are no keyframes before the start of the action, the exporter will start with 'LINEAR'.

 ##### Action interpolation mode